 d) Meetings of the Committee.
 The Committee shall select one of its members as a Chairman and shall adopt such rules and regulations as it shall deem appropriate concerning the holding of its meetings and the transaction of its business.
 Any member of the Committee may be removed at any time either with or without cause by resolution adopted by the Board, and any vacancy on the Committee may at any time be filled by resolution adopted by the Board.
 All determinations by the Committee shall be made by the affirmative vote of a majority of its members.
-Any such determination may be made at a meeting duly called and held at which a majority of the members of the Committee shall be as fully effective as if it had been made by a vote of such members at a meeting duly called and held.
+Any such determination may be made at a meeting duly called and held at which a majority of the members of the Committee were in attendance in person or through telephonic communication.
+Any determination set forth in writing and signed by all of the members of the Committee shall be as fully effective as if it had been made by a vote of such members at a meeting duly called and held.